-- Inability to participate in daily activities - Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months (During flu season (01 Oct-31 May) all children, regardless of age, with a fever of 100.0°F and at least one other respiratory symptom to include runny nose, cough, congestion or sore throat, vomiting or intestinal upset will be excluded from care.)

-- Impetigo Red oozing erosion capped with a golden yellow crust that appears stuck on - Scabies Crusty, wavy ridges and tunnels in the webs of fingers, hand wrist and trunk - Ringworm Flat, spreading ring-shaped lesions - Head lice/nits Whitish-grey clot attached to hair shafts - Culture proven strep infections that have not been under treatment for at least 24 hours - Conjunctivitis (pink eye) Red watery eyes with thick yellowish discharge - Persistent cough, diarrhea or vomiting (not related to feeding) - Symptoms of other contagious diseases such as mumps, hepatitis, and viral/strep infections - Pinworm infestation
+- Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months. - Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuck on. - Scabies-Crusty wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - Ringworm-Flat, spreading ring-shaped lesions. - Chicken pox-Crops of small blisters on aired base that become cloudy and crusted in 2 to 4 days. - Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture-proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - Persistent cough, diarrhea or vomiting. - Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep infections. - Pinworm infestation.

-Re-Admission after Illness: CYS staff will provide families with an illness/injury readmission form (AE Form 608-10-1B) detailing the reason for exclusion and the criteria for readmission.
-A health care provider should use the form to indicate when it's safe for the child/youth to return to the program.
-However, a note alone from the health care provider will not automatically readmit the Child/youth into the program or override Army regulations.
-The child/youth may only return to the CYS program when the following conditions exist (this list is not all inclusive):
+Re-Admission after Illness: CYS Services staff will provide Parent/Guardian with an illness/injury readmission form (AE Form 608-10-1B) detailing criteria for readmission.
+The Child/youth's health care provider should use the form to indicate when it's safe for the Child/youth to return to the program.
+However, a note alone from the health care provider will not automatically re-admit the Child/youth into the program or override Army regulations.
+The child/youth may only return to the CYS Services program when the following conditions exist:

-- Fever has been absent for 24 hours without medication - Nausea, vomiting or diarrhea has stopped for 24 hours - The appropriate number of doses of an antibiotic has been given over a 24 hour period and a note from the healthcare provider clearing return to care for known strep or other bacterial infection - Chicken pox pustules have dried and crusted and a medical provider's note clearing return to care, usually 5-6 days after onset - Lice are treated (hair shampooed with pediculicide).
-CYS in accordance with CDC approves of two methods to treat head lice for children to return to care: prescription medication (e.g. Benzyl alcohol lotion, Ivermectin lotion, Malathion lotion, Spinosad topical suspension) or OTC medications containing Permethrin or Pyrethrum extract.

-- Pinworm treatment has occurred 24 hours before readmission and a healthcare provider's note - Lesions from impetigo are no longer weeping or treatment has begun and a medical provider's note - The child/youth is on medication for 24 hours to treat the ringworm and a provider's note clearing return to care; lesions must be covered - Conjunctivitis (Pink Eye) discharge and symptoms of infection have clear and a provider's note clearing return to care - The child/youth has completed the contagious stage of the illness and a healthcare provider's note - The child/youth is able to participate in the normal daily activities
+- Fever has been absent for 24 hours without medication. - Nausea, vomiting or diarrhea has stopped for 24 hours. - The appropriate number of doses of an antibiotic has been given over a 24 hour period for known strep or other bacterial infection. - Chicken pox lesions have all crusted, usually 5-6 days after onset. - Scabies is under treatment and a physician's note. - Lice are under treatment and a physician's note. - Pinworm treatment has occurred 24 hours before readmission and a physician's note. - Lesions from impetigo are no longer weeping. - Ringworm under treatment and a physician's note.
+The lesions must be covered.
+If lesions cannot be covered, child/youth will not be admitted until lesion has shrunk. - Conjunctivitis (Pink Eye) has diminished to the point that eyes are no longer discharging. - The child/youth has completed the contagious stage of the illness and a physician's note. - The child/youth is able to participate in the normal daily activities. - Hand and foot mouth disease fever subsides usually 2 to 3 days; rash is not contagious.

 Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions.
 Products such as these are limited to those identified in AR 608-10 and must be approved by the Food and Drug Administration (FDA).
-Please note that use of products with benzocaine and/or belladonna (primarily found in teething gel) products will be avoided and will not be used in CYS programs.
-An authorization form must be obtained from the parent/guardian and updated either at the expiration of an item or annually, whichever comes first, for such items to be applied.
+An authorization form must be obtained from the parent/guardian each month in order for such items to be applied.
 Basic care items will be in their original container and stored out of reach of children.
 Each item should have the child's first and last name legibly written on it, as well as on the outside of the bag.
 Contact your FCC Provider or program director for a listing of approved basic care items.
 If the application of basic care items becomes disruptive for the providers or is deemed unnecessary or dangerous by the program director or nurse, application of basic care items may be denied.